LeonardBagos/github.io/content/pages/blog/how-to-write-a-blog-post-that-will-get-you-more-traffic.md

   self:
     flexDirection: col
     textAlign: center
-title: >-
-  Analyzing the Impacts of Daily Commuting in NCR using Advanced Machine Learning
+title: Analyzing the Impacts of Daily Commuting in NCR using Python Machine Learning
 ---
 > *A Case Study from PwC Switzerland: Power BI Virtual Experience*